1983/84 SEASON

 sleeves

-The BPCC sponsored shirts were used during the first half of the season for away matches, plus one home fixture.
+Shirts with the stylised BPCC sponsor logo were used during the first half of the season, for away matches plus one home fixture.

 Away Kit